Flash and the Pan: History

-"Waiting for a Train" reached the top 100 in Australia, but had greater chart success in Europe when issued there in April 1983: it peaked at No. 7 in the UK, No. 15 in Belgium and No. 26 in the Netherlands.
+"Waiting for a Train" reached the top 100 in Australia, but had greater chart success in Europe when issued there in April 1983: it peaked at No.7 in the UK, No.15 in Belgium and No.26 in the Netherlands.
 According to Duncan Kimball of MilesAgo, it is "a song with definite drug overtones that could well have been written about Stevie's predicament."

-Late in 1984, they issued their fourth studio album, Early Morning Wake Up Call, which Neil Lade of The Canberra Times opined showed that the duo were "content to rest on their laurels... they have lapsed into the world of 'gimmick' songs... [and] an exercise of the bland and boring...
+Late in 1984, they issued their fourth studio album, Early Morning Wake Up Call which, according to Neil Lade of The Canberra Times, showed that the duo were "content to rest on their laurels... they have lapsed into the world of 'gimmick' songs... [and] an exercise of the bland and boring...
 Trite lyrics are made even more limp by droning vocal work."
+The single "Midnight Man" became a cult underground dance hit in Ibiza.
+It was mixed by renowned DJs and producers Francois Kevorkian and Ron St Germain.
+Swedish rock band The Hives have been known to regularly perform the title track.

 Their next studio album, Nights in France, appeared in October 1987 via Epic Records.
-It provided two singles, "Ayla" in September and "Money Don't Lie" in April 1988.
-Their final studio album, Burning up the Night, was issued in October 1992 with two further singles, "Burning up the Night" (October) and "Living on Dreams" (March 1993).
-Thereafter the duo concentrated on their songwriting and production work for other artists.
+It provided two singles, "Ayla", in September, and "Money Don't Lie" in April 1988.
+"Ayla" features in a party scene of the 2005 French movie Combien Tu M'Aimes featuring Monica Belluci and Gerard Depardieu.
+Their final studio album, Burning up the Night, was issued in October 1992, with two further singles, "Burning up the Night" (October) and "Living on Dreams" (March 1993).
+Thereafter, the duo concentrated on their songwriting and production work for other artists.

+The most extraordinary thing is that Vanda & Young created six successful studio albums, many singles and several film clips as Flash and the Pan but never played live let alone tour.
+Harry Vanda explained, "It was entirely our own fault.
+We put in no promotion whatsoever.
+They tried to get us to get a band together and go to the states promoting it - things we would advise any band to do... but we had no time to do that, nor did we have the inclination, so therefore as a result, it is quite amazing that it did take off so nicely.